nickw444/collect-owners-demo/component1/D.md

-This file should be owned by @octocat as the default directory owner.
+This file should be owned by @nickw444-collect-owners-demo-1 as the default directory owner.

-Test octocat owner